bixiangpeng/HiSIF-DTA/README.md

       ```
    2. __Customize your data__

       You might like to test the model on more DTA or CPI datasets.
-If this is the case, please add the data in the folder 'data' and process them to be suitable for our model.
-We provide
-      a detailed processing script for converting original data to the input data that our model needed, i.e., `create_data.py`.
+If this is the case, please add your data in the folder 'data' and process them to be suitable for our model.
+We provide a detailed processing script for converting original data to the input data that our model needed, i.e., `create_data.py`.
 The processing steps are as follows:

       1. Split the raw dataset into training and test sets, and convert them into CSV format respectively（i.e., `train.csv` and `test.csv`）.
          The content of the csv file can be organized as follows: